Skocimis/textflow.js/README.md

 textflow.sendVerificationSMS("+11234567890");

 //Show him the code submission form
-//We will handle the code ourselves
+//We will handle the verification code ourselves

 //The user has submitted the code let result = await textflow.verifyCode("+11234567890", "THE_CODE_HE_ENTERED");